fairhopeweb/docs-4/frequently-asked-questions.md

 ### How does Budibase differ from Framer (and Storybook and Modulz etc)

 As far as I can tell (without much research into them), they are front end builders.
 Their output if HTML, CSS and JS.

+Budibase if more like Framer + Firebase + API Calls to Firebase + Data binding in the front end.

 The Budibase builder is a full stack app builder.
 You build
 - A backend